 Marc applies new caulking around the RV shower

 But, the cabin light above the driver’s area had stopped working.
 We (and the shop) suspected the light fixture failure was related to a water leak that showed up soon after we bought the RV last spring.
 After thoroughly re-sealing the RV, the leak issue was resolved.
 But the cabin light was a casualty and not a cheap fix!
 Being water-intrusion related, this wasn’t covered by our RV extended warranty.

 The total cost to replace this at the Mercedes dealership was $862.
 Ouch!
 At least it was a fairly quick and easy repair.
-The shop was just a few miles from our campground, and diagnosed it within a few hours.
-They ordered the part and we returned the next day so they could replace it.
+The shop was just a few miles from our campground and diagnosed it within a few hours.
+They ordered the part, and we returned the next day so they could replace it.
 So we didn’t need to spend any time out of the RV.
-And it was only a few weeks between calling to make the appointment to taking it in to the shop, so not too bad of a wait time.
+And it was only a few weeks between calling to make the appointment and taking it into the shop, so it was not too bad of a wait time.

 If it weren’t for that cab light repair, this would have been a cheap nine weeks of RV maintenance costs.
 You can find our comprehensive blog posts linked below for more detail on our RV ownership and maintenance costs over the years.
 Every RV is different, and it’s eye-opening for sure!

 We spent a total of 63 nights away on this California RV trip.
 Our nightly camping fees totaled $463.
 This averaged out at just $7.35 per night.

 By comparison, during last year’s RV trip to Florida, we spent 101 nights away, and our nightly camping fees came in at $4,732.
 An average of $47 per night.

 So this winter, we saved nearly $40 a night on camping fees!
 That’s the sum of many parts.
 The biggest one was we took advantage of our Thousand Trails camping membership and stayed in their campgrounds for most of our trip.